 Thinking outside graduate schemes

-You may be surprised to hear that the vast majority of graduates work for small or medium-sized employers (SMEs) which recruit very few recent graduates every year or so.
-These organisations tend use mass market job boards such as indeed or Linkedin, or may prefer instead more cost-effective recruitment through their local university, social media and networking events.
-Speculative applications and word-of-mouth recommendations are also regular sources of recruits for them.
+You may be surprised to hear that the vast majority of graduates don’t join graduate schemes.
+They join organisations directly in a job.
+That can be in large organisations, but very many work for small or medium-sized employers (SMEs) which recruit very few recent graduates every year or so.
+These organisations tend to use mass market job boards such as Indeed or LinkedIn, or may prefer more cost-effective recruitment through their local university, social media and networking events.
+Speculative applications and word-of-mouth recommendations are also regular sources of recruits.